 This week, the Federal Circuit issued its opinion in Euzebio v.
 McDonough, a veterans case we have been following because it attracted two amicus briefs.
 Judge Wallach authored a unanimous panel opinion reversing and remanding a decision by the Court of Appeals for Veterans Claims that certain materials were not constructively before the Board of Veterans’ Appeals.
 This is our opinion summary.

-This morning, the Federal Circuit issued a precedential opinion in a patent case and a nonprecedential opinion denying permission for an interlocutory appeal.
-The Federal Circuit also issued three Rule 36 judgments.
-Here are the introductions to the opinions and links to the Rule 36 judgments.
+This morning, the Federal Circuit issued a nonprecedential opinion in a veterans case and a nonprecedential order denying a petition for an interlocutory appeal.
+The court also issued two Rule 36 judgments.
+Here is the introduction to the opinion, text from the order, and links to the Rule 36 judgments.

 As we previously reported, the Federal Circuit recently conducted a panel rehearing in GlaxoSmithKline LLC v.
 Teva Pharmaceuticals USA, Inc. In this case, Teva petitioned the en banc court to reconsider the panel’s decision that Teva induced infringement through use of a skinny label on its generic version of GlaxoSmithKline’s (GSK) drug Coreg.
 Teva pointed to Hatch-Waxman and asserted that Congress provided a statutory “carve-out” mechanism allowing a generic to adopt a skinny label for unpatented uses that cannot be blocked by a patent on one method of using the drug.
 The panel treated the motion as requesting panel rehearing and granted panel rehearing.
 This is our recap of the rehearing oral argument.